sooriyaarachchi/pybites.github.io-src/content/django-registration-app.md

 			DEBUG = False
 			ALLOWED_HOSTS = ['.herokuapp.com']

-	Making these two changes resolves both 'SECURITY WARNING's in `settings.py`.
+	Making these two changes addresses the two 'SECURITY WARNING' comments in `settings.py`.

 3. Using the django-registration no additions are needed to `INSTALLED_APPS` and `MIDDLEWARE`, that all works out-of-the-box with Django-registration.

-4. Create the following directories for templates and static files cd-ing into the project root folder:

-		# just to make sure:
-		(venv) $ pwd
-		/Users/bbelderb/code/registration/register

-		(venv) $ mkdir templates
-		(venv) $ mkdir register/templates
-		(venv) $ mkdir register/static

-	I am making two templates directories to use template inheritance: the upper templates dir will host a base.html we will extend from and the templates associated with the django-registration plugin we will download later on.

-	And update the DIRS list in `TEMPLATES` in settings.py so Django knows where to look for templates:
+4. Templates directories: update the DIRS list in `TEMPLATES` so Django knows where to look for templates:

 		...
 		TEMPLATES = [
 			...
 			'DIRS': [
 				os.path.join(BASE_DIR, 'templates'),
 				os.path.join(BASE_DIR, 'register', 'templates'),
 		  ],
 		...

+	We will create the actual directories on the file system when we're done with `settings.py`.

 5. Database config: we load in the env variables for our local use.
 For production (Heroku) we use `dj_database_url`.
-This is when using Postgres, for SQLite use the 2nd setting:
+This is for A. Postgres, for SQLite use B.:

 	A. Postgres